DIY Will Writing Process: Step-by-Step

 Is DIY will writing free?

 Yes, using free templates from GOV.UK or MoneyHelper.
-DIY kits cost £10–£50, while charities like Will Aid or Free Wills Month offer free wills in exchange for donations.
-Solicitors typically charge £150–£500+ for professional drafting.
+DIY kits cost £10–£50, while charities like Will Aid offer free wills.
+Solicitors typically charge £150–£500+.

 How long does it take?

-A simple will takes a few hours to draft and sign, including gathering asset details and confirming executors.
+A simple will takes a few hours to draft and sign.
 Allow extra time for reviewing accuracy.
 Update every 5 years or after major life events.

 Can someone challenge my will?

 Yes, on grounds like improper signing, lack of mental capacity, or undue influence.
-Including a no-contest clause can deter frivolous challenges, but consult a solicitor for high-risk cases (e.g., estranged family).
+Including a no-contest clause can deter frivolous challenges.
+Claims must be made within 6 months of probate.

 What about digital assets?

-List digital assets (e.g., social media, crypto) in your will and provide access details in a secure, separate document (e.g., with a solicitor).
+List digital assets (social media, crypto) in your will and provide access details in a separate secure document.
 Value them for IHT, and specify legacy contacts for platforms like Google or Facebook.

 Do I need a solicitor?

-Not for simple estates with clear beneficiaries and assets.
-However, solicitors are recommended for complex cases like trusts, overseas property, blended families, or special needs beneficiaries to ensure legal validity.
+Not for simple estates.
+Solicitors (£150–£500+) are recommended for complex cases like trusts, overseas property, blended families, or special needs beneficiaries.

 What if I have property abroad?

-An English will may cover foreign assets if compliant, but a separate will in that country often simplifies probate.
-UK IHT applies to worldwide assets for UK-domiciled residents—seek international legal advice.
+An English will may cover foreign assets if compliant, but a separate will in each country often simplifies probate.
+UK IHT applies to worldwide assets for UK-domiciled residents.

 Name 1–2 guardians for children under 18 in your will and confirm their consent beforehand.
 Consider backup guardians.
-Without this, courts decide, which may not align with your wishes.
+Without this, courts decide.

 What are Scotland's differences?

-Scotland has 'legal rights' giving spouse/civil partner and children fixed shares (1/3–1/2) of moveable estate.
-Confirmation replaces probate, and wills can be made from age 12.
-Use Scottish-specific templates.
+Scotland has 'legal rights' giving spouse/children 1/3–1/2 of moveable estate.
+Confirmation replaces probate.
+Wills can be made from age 12.

 Resources